Submitty/submitty.github.io/_docs/developer/development_instructions.md

   ```
   sudo bash /usr/local/submitty/GIT_CHECKOUT/Submitty/.setup/bin/recreate_sample_courses.sh
   ```

+  You can append the `--no_submissions` flag to the above command to skip creation of any sample submission data in the sample courses.

 * If there are changes to the auxiliary Tutorial or AnalysisTools repos, you may also need to explicitly pull those changes: